KateJohnson/PHAR422_Decision_modeling_R_tutorial/markov_model_tutorial.md

 A disease has four health states, healthy, sick, sicker, and death.
-In this model, we simulate a hypothetical cohort of 25-y-olds in the "Healthy" state (denoted "H") until they reach a maximum age of 100 y.
+In this model, we simulate a hypothetical cohort of 25-y-olds in the “Healthy” state (denoted “H”) until they reach a maximum age of 100 y.
 We will simulate the cohort dynamics in annual cycle lengths, requiring a total of 75 one-year cycles.

-Healthy individuals are at risk of developing the disease when they transition to the "Sick" state (denoted by "S1") with an annual rate of 15 ‘sick’ cases per 100 patient years (`r_HS1`).
-Sick individuals are at risk of further progressing to a more severe disease stage, the "sicker" health state (denoted by "S2") with an annual rate of 105 ‘sicker’ cases per 1000 ‘sick’ patient years(`r_S1S2`).
+Healthy individuals are at risk of developing the disease when they transition to the “Sick” state (denoted by “S1”) with an annual rate of 15 ‘sick’ cases per 100 patient years (`r_HS1`).
+Sick individuals are at risk of further progressing to a more severe disease stage, the “sicker” health state (denoted by “S2”) with an annual rate of 105 ‘sicker’ cases per 1000 ‘sick’ patient years(`r_S1S2`).
 Individuals in S1 can recover and return to H, at a rate of 1 patient recovering for every 2 patients spending a year in the ‘sick’ state (`p_S1H`).
 However, once individuals